Anacapa WECs

 WEC power take-off (PTOs), the systems that convert mechanical wave energy to electricity, often implement hydraulics or mechanical transmissions to convert linear motion induced by wave energy into rotary motion for electrical conversion.
 This additional mechanical layer reduces controllability.

-The result of the lack of control and PTO capability is fundamentally limiting to the potential of a WEC, and for this reason, the Centipod team understood early-on that advancement in WEC PTO technology would greatly, and immediately, expand annual energy production (AEP), while enabling a less restrictive WEC design framework.
+The result of the lack of control and PTO capability is fundamentally limiting to the potential of a WEC, and for this reason, the Anacapa team understood early-on that advancement in WEC PTO technology would greatly, and immediately, expand annual energy production (AEP), while enabling a less restrictive WEC design framework.

 Luma